jandk/tinybcdec/README.md

 - BC6: ~130MP/s
 - BC7: ~150MP/s

-These numbers are just a rough estimate, and can vary depending on the hardware and the JVM.
+These numbers are just an estimate, and can vary depending on the hardware and the JVM.

-To give you an idea, this means about 30ms to decode a 4K texture in BC1, and about 120ms for BC6 or BC7.
+To give you an idea, this means about 30 ms to decode a 4K texture in BC1, and about 120 ms for BC6 or BC7.

 ## Accuracy